- 1 The mobile imperative for retail banks.

 The mobile imperative for retail banks.

 Leaders in retail banking are no longer going mobile — they’ve gone.
-To satisfy customers, keep up with competitors, raise revenues, and ensure an always-on connection, you need to mobilize, too.
+To satisfy customers, keep up with competitors, raise revenues and ensure an always-on connection, you need to mobilise, too.

 Retail Banking: Smartphone has increased 121% since 2014.